-- a) Approves that the Council enters into an agreement with the Department for Levelling Up Housing and Communities (DLUHC) to acquire 30 homes during 2023-2024 to deliver additional housing for refugees. - b) Approves the proposal to repurpose £3.711m capital funding already committed to the Homelessness Prevention programme to enable North Northamptonshire Council to provide the required match funding against the central government grant for this programme. - c) Delegates authority to the Executive Member for Housing, Communities and Levelling Up in consultation with the Executive Director for Adults, Health Partnerships and Housing to take any decisions and actions necessary to complete the programme.
+- a) Approves that the Council enters into an agreement with the Department for Levelling Up Housing and Communities (DLUHC) to acquire 11 homes during 2023-2024 to deliver additional housing for families in temporary accommodation and Afghan resettlement schemes. - b) Approves the proposal to accelerate the capital programme from 2024/25 and 2025/26 into 2023/24 for the homelessness prevention capital programme, to enable North Northamptonshire Council to provide the required match funding against the central government grant for this programme. - c) Delegates authority to the Executive Member for Housing, Communities and Levelling Up in consultation with the Executive Director for Adults, Health Partnerships and Housing to take any decisions and actions necessary to complete the programme.